anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/05-Azure-Cosmos-DB-Lab.md

 <br>

 ### A3.
 Attach the Azure Cosmos DB Spark connector uber jar to the cluster
 Go to https://search.maven.org/search?q=a:azure-cosmosdb-spark_2.3.0_2.11 or the link to the latest version of the jar as detailed [here](https://docs.azuredatabricks.net/spark/latest/data-sources/azure/cosmosdb-connector.html).
-Download the jar.<br>
+Download the "uber" jar.<br>

 Steps for attaching to the cluster:<br>